Our buying approach

 Invoicing us

 We’re implementing a purchase to pay system to approve, manage and make payment for all purchases.
-All purchases from HUD must have a valid purchase order number.
+All purchases from us must have a valid purchase order number.
 Our purchase order number sequence is POXXXXXX.

 You should receive the purchase order number by email before the goods or services are delivered.

-Please contact your HUD contact who requested the goods or services if you haven’t received a purchase order and you need to invoice us.
+Please contact your contact who requested the goods or services if you haven’t received a purchase order and you need to invoice us.

 Sending us your invoices